ksu-cs-textbooks/cis300/content/4-io/dialogs/message-boxes.md

     ![A picture of an information icon should appear here.](information-icon.jpg)
   - **MessageBoxIcon.None** (no icon)
-  - **MessageBoxIcon.Question** (MicrosoftÃ‚Â® recommends avoiding this,
+  - **MessageBoxIcon.Question** (Microsoft® recommends avoiding this,
-    although they use it in Visual StudioÃ‚Â® 2013):
+    although they use it in Visual Studio® 2013):
     ![A picture of a question icon should appear here.](question-icon.jpg)
   - **MessageBoxIcon.Warning**: